juekoc/MoneyTransferTest/README.md

 "MoneyTransferProject - Java application" built by Juela Giorgio

 This is a RESTful API for money transfers between accounts.
-I have used Maven for depency injection using Spring and Java as the main programing language.
+I have used Maven for dependency injection using Spring and Java as the main programing language.
 It uses SpringData JPA to connect and access a local MySQL database.

 - I have used Spring Initializr  that creates a simple class for the application - MoneytransferTestAppApplication.
 The main() method uses Spring Boot’s SpringApplication.run() method to launch an application.
 - I have created Account class where I have defined Account as JPA Entity Model.
 The Account class has 3 attributes: id,  name and balance.
 These properties are mapped to fields used in the MySQL table.
 In here I have also defined the method that will make possible the transfer between accounts.